Roomba not connecting to WiFi? (No More Frustration)

 Remember, resetting your Roomba will permanently delete all your saved customizations and maps.
 You will need to reconfigure them later as your Roomba will be brand new.

-Maintaining a stable WiFi connection
+How to maintain a stable WiFi connection for your Roomba?

 A stable Internet connection is required for Roomba to connect with the cloud and provide you with the best cleaning preference.

 For this, you must ensure that your vacuum is getting a strong and stable connection.
-However, here are some tips to help you do just that:

-Tips 2: Disable bandwidth-hungry applications and devices
+• Disable bandwidth-hungry applications and devices.

 This will not only enhance the connection quality but also broaden the coverage of your WiFi signal, making sure that your Roomba remains connected even in hard-to-reach areas with low signal strength.